Preparing for Admission

 Learn more about career opportunities and get recommendations for gaining experience in high school.

 Applicants must complete specific prerequisite courses prior to enrollment in the D.V.M. program.
 This includes courses in chemistry, biology, physics, math, English composition and liberal education.
-A list of these courses can be found on page 7 of the D.V.M.
-Admissions Planning Guide.
+A list of prerequisite courses for admission starting fall 2017 can be found in our 2017 planning guide.

 Students may pursue their pre-veterinary studies at any accredited college or university and pursue any undergraduate major.
 Many community and junior colleges offer the majority of courses required with the possible exception of some of the more advanced science courses such as genetics and biochemistry.
 Please view our area college prerequisite guides for a list of approved prerequisites courses available by college or university.